Lemoncode/vuejs-by-sample/06 SFC Edit Recipe/README.md

-# 06 Edit Recipe
+# 06 SFC Edit Recipe

 In this sample we are going to create a `edit recipe` page.

-We will take a startup point sample _05 Recipe List_.
+We will take a startup point sample _05 SFC Recipe List_.

 Summary steps: